JHU-PL-Lab/www-pl/assignments/assignment4.md

 * For part 1, you will need to fill in the very incomplete `eval` function in the file [`.../fbdk/Fb/fbinterp.ml`](http://pl.cs.jhu.edu/pl/book/dist/fbdk/Fb/fbinterp.ml).
 *   File [`.../fbdk/Fb/fbast.ml`](http://pl.cs.jhu.edu/pl/book/dist/fbdk/Fb/fbast.ml) is the type declaration for the F♭ AST's.
 There are many other files in the FbDK which you generally can ignore if you want.
 *   The FbDK contains a complete BOOL interpreter in the directory [`.../fbdk/BOOL/`](http://pl.cs.jhu.edu/pl/book/dist/fbdk/BOOL/).
 The complete source for the [BOOL evaluator](http://pl.cs.jhu.edu/pl/book/dist/fbdk/BOOL/boolinterp.ml) is given and can help you get started on your F♭ evaluator.
-*  As was shown in class and described in the README, you can run your interpreter in OCaml's `utop`, or in standalone mode, and additionally we have supplied reference binary implementations to help you  -- see the README.
+*  As was shown in class and described in the [README.md](http://pl.cs.jhu.edu/pl/book/dist/fbdk/README.md), you can run your interpreter in OCaml's `utop`, or in standalone mode, and additionally we have supplied reference binary implementations to help you  -- see the README.
+Note if you get an error message trying to run the reference `interpreter.exe` on a Mac see the README for how to fix that.
 *  The source of the F♭ code examples in the book as well as the examples and macros used in the **Programming in F♭** lecture are found in the file [`fb_examples.ml`](http://pl.cs.jhu.edu/pl/ocaml/code/fb_examples.ml) as a separate download.

 ### Interpreter writing hints